div1090/div1090.github.io/reading-list.md

 I'm currently reading ...

-        On the Shortness of Life by Seneca
+        Essentialism: The Disciplined Pursuit of Less

 Best reads from this year:
 >